lucas-inocencio/data-structures/README.md

 # Data Structures

-A Data Structures library make with JavaScript and CommonJS.
+A library of data structures built with JavaScript and CommonJS.

-It's primary based on David Mount class notes.
+It is primary based on David Mount's lecture notes.

 Under construction.